 You can find the current guidance on volunteering on the Home Office website it details that:

-- There is now a clear difference between volunteering and voluntary work.
+- There is now a clear difference between volunteering (also known as voluntary work) and unpaid work.
 Volunteering is non-obligation, without payment except for the reimbursement of reasonable out of pocket expenses.

 - Undertaking volunteering is lawful, including for people who have been refused asylum